python/peps/pep-06XX-immortal-objects.rst

 (There are other minor, internal changes which are not described here.)

 This is not meant to be a public feature but rather an internal one.
-So the propsal does *not* including adding any new public C-API, nor any Python API.
+So the proposal does *not* including adding any new public C-API, nor any Python API.
 However, this does not prevent us from adding (publicly accessible) private API to do things like immortalize an object or tell if one